laurashen/data-science-sequencing.github.io/lectures/lecture1.md

 the creative use of read data to solve various problems.
 For this course, data science problems can be categorized into one of three types:

 1. _Data processing_:
-- Assembly or _de novo_ assembly: Recovering the original genome from short noisy reads.
+- Assembly or _de novo_ assembly: Recovering the DNA or RNA from short noisy reads.
 - Variant calling: Individuals of the same species have very similar genomes.
 For example, any two humans share 99.8% of their genetic material.
 Because a reference human genome is available, scientists are often interested in the differences of an individual's genome